Maksymiliann/Team-5Pebbles/index.md

 ## Movie Metadata Dataset (CMU Movie Summary Corpus)

 After some pre-processing, we found out that this dataset contains a total of 81734 unique movies.
-Let's us now see how these movies are distributed across different genres, countries and languages!
+Let's now see how these movies are distributed across different genres, countries and languages!

 <iframe src="assets/plot/country_piechart_CMU.html" width="750px" height="530px" frameborder="0" position="relative">Top 10 Countries</iframe>

 <iframe src="assets/plot/lang_piechart_CMU.html" width="750px" height="530px" frameborder="0" position="relative">Top 10 Languages</iframe>

 <iframe src="assets/plot/genre_piechart_CMU.html" width="750px" height="530px" frameborder="0" position="relative">Top 10 Genres</iframe>

-The top 10 in the country and language categories includes 80% of films, 50% in the genre category.
-To measure the link between these categories and the revenue, we'll take into account only these top 10 to make the results easier to read.
-(Or even the top 3 when the results graphs are too disordered, representing 62% of films for language, 70% for country, 27% for genre).

 We can clearly see that the United States of America is producing the most films, followed by India and the United Kingdom.
 The top 10 countries represent ~ 79.3% of the movies in the dataset (~ 58.6% for the top 3).
 As we then expected, the English language is the one with the most movies in the dataset and makes for more than half of the the data.
 The rest of the languages: 'Hindi', 'Spanish', 'French', etc. are far more similar in abundance.
 The top 10 languages represent ~ 80.4% of the movies (~ 59.4% for the top 3).
 Additionally, the top 3 genres of films are Drama, Comedy and Romance and are more equally represented than the languages and countries.
 The top 10 genres represent ~ 47.8% of the films (~ 24.9% for the top 3 genres).
 We can therefore continue our analysis using the top 10, or top 3, countries and/or languages and/or genres when the plots are too overlapping.